tarurar/fink/README.md

 ### Understanding the Output

 Fink will:
-1. Build your project to generate an up-to-date `project.assets.json` file
+1. Build your project to generate an up-to-date `project.assets.json` file.
+It makes design time build, not runtime one.
-2. Analyze the dependencies
+2. Analyze the dependencies.
-3. Report any packages that have multiple versions in use
+3. Report any packages that have multiple versions in use.
-4. Show the dependency paths that lead to each version
+4. Show the dependency paths that lead to each version.

 Example output:
 ```